kaligraffy/nftables-desktop/README.md

-﻿# nftables_desktop
+# nftables_desktop
 Basic firewall setup script for linux using nftables

+Usage:
+ update nftables.conf with your changes sudo ./nftables_desktop

+The default conf:
-Logs everything, limits dropped packets
+- Logs everything, limits dropped packets

-Drops anything not matching one of the rules (increased privacy)
+- Drops anything not matching one of the rules (increased privacy)
+- Allows http/https/dns/dns over tls/outbound ssh by default

-Applies rules in both ip4 and ip6
+- Applies rules in both ip4 and ip6

-Allows ping outbound
+- Allows ping outbound

-Disallows any 'new' connections inbound

-You may need to add some rules for inbound SSH

-If you do, change the script or use the iptables --insert so your rules don't end up under the default drop rules.

-Tested for debian (uses apt)
+Tested on Debian

 Outputs logs to the syslog

-Usage: set your config nftables.conf ./nftables_desktop -e to enable it